-Important Site Safety Information and Operating Procedures for Truck Drivers By entering the site, you the delivery driver accepts the conditions of this declaration and will abide by all directions given by A W Edwards authorised personnel Initial to Acknowledge Drugs and Alcohol are NOT permitted on site and anyone suspected to be under the influence of either drugs or alcohol is subject to testing on the site.
+Important Site Safety Information and Operating Procedures for Truck Drivers By entering the site, you the delivery driver accepts the conditions of this declaration and will abide by all directions given by A W Edwards authorised personnel Initial to Acknowledge 11.
+0 Drivers are to follow all directions from A W Edwards personnel and/or the authorised traffic controllers when on site, entering the site, adjacent to the site, or leaving the site.
+12. 0 You will call the appropriate subcontractor supervisor on approach (or as soon as possible thereafter) to ensure that gates can be opened on arrival and traffic control can be provided where required.
+13. Where there is the potential of tracking dirt, mud or other debris onto the road, you will ensure you're your vehicle is cleaned prior to exiting the site.
+14. Drugs and Alcohol are NOT permitted on site and anyone suspected to be under the influence of either drugs or alcohol is subject to testing on the site.
 Random and Causal alcohol and drug testing is undertaken on this site.
-The delivery driver acknowledges that it is illegal to operate the truck whilst using a hand held mobile phone on public roads.
+15. 0 The delivery driver acknowledges that it is illegal to operate the truck whilst using a hand held mobile phone on public roads.
 Hand held mobile phone use is also not permitted anywhere on the site whilst operating any vehicle or mobile plant.
-Non-compliance with any of the conditions outlined in this induction could endanger the delivery driver, workers on the site and/or members of the public.
+16. 0 Non-compliance with any of the conditions outlined in this induction could endanger the delivery driver, workers on the site and/or members of the public.
 Non-compliance will result in expulsion and/or exclusion from the site.

 Recommended delivery vehicle travel route

-Recommended delivery vehicle travel route N